DVBProject/DVB-I-Reference-CSR/README.md

 ## Frontend Module usage

 After cloning the repository, install the required node modules with the command `yarn install` in the frontend-directory.
 Start the frontend development server with the command `yarn serve` in the frontend-directory.
-Default port is 8081.
+Default port is 8080.
+If 8080 is reseverved, it will use the next free port.
+The yarn serve command will tell what port it is using.
 To build production version of the frontend, use the command `yarn build` in the frontend-directory.
 The production codes can be found in the frontend/dist-directory.